VHS is not selling the aircraft.

 A private pad may allow an aircraft to take off or land under applicable aviation rules, but that does not automatically grant access to a structured VHS corridor.
 In VHS, the rule is simple:

-No certified access node.
+No approved access node.
 No verified aircraft.
 No valid reservation.
-No access to the highway.
+No access.

 This expands the addressable surface beyond city vertiports to urban, suburban, rural, emergency, medical, logistics, tourism, corporate, airport, and disaster-response use cases — a broader market for a single coordination and access-control layer.